Blue Jays vs. Red Sox Probable Starting Pitching - May 2

 Blue Jays Probable Starting Pitcher Tonight: Yusei Kikuchi

-- The Blue Jays will hand the ball to Kikuchi (4-0) for his sixth start of the season.
+- Kikuchi (4-0) will take the mound for the Blue Jays, his sixth start of the season.

-- The left-hander's last start was on Wednesday, when he tossed 5 2/3 innings without allowing a run on four hits in a matchup with the Chicago White Sox.
+- The left-hander did not allow a run in 5 2/3 innings pitched on Wednesday in his last outing, a matchup with the Chicago White Sox.

-- The 31-year-old has an ERA of 3.00 and 9.3 strikeouts per nine innings, with a batting average against of .240 in five games this season.
+- The 31-year-old has pitched in five games this season with a 3.00 ERA and 9.3 strikeouts per nine innings with a batting average against of .240.

 - Kikuchi has pitched five or more innings in three straight games and will look to extend that streak.